JonathanWMorris/baywatch-ai/README.md

 a human click, and never contacts emergency services.
 Baywatch AI augments trained lifeguards rather than replacing them.

-## Judge Demo Flow

-1. Show the live Deerfield Beach stream and matched NOAA/OpenWeather panels.
-2. Start live analysis and point out the captured video plus native audio.
-3. Show the Ocean Risk factors and Gemma analysis timeline.
-4. When an attention event appears, show its evidence and tool call.
-5. Press **Whistle + announce** to demonstrate operator-controlled TTS.
-6. Show that emergency escalation remains simulated and human-confirmed.

-The system remains useful for the demo if weather credentials or an environmental service are unavailable because every fallback is visibly marked.

 ## Running Locally

 Requirements: Node 20+, Python 3.13, `ffmpeg`, approximately 20 GB of free disk